-The opening ceremony was attended by UBT Rector Prof. Dr. Edmond Hajrizi, NOHU Rector Prof. Dr. Hasan Uslu, KTMU Rector Prof. Dr. Alpaslan Ceylan, AzTU Rector Prof. Dr. Vilay?t M?mm?d oğlu V?liyev, AYU Acting Rector Prof. Dr. Naci Genc, representatives from Kyiv Polytechnic Institute, and senior academic and institutional officials from Europe, Asia, and Africa.
+The opening ceremony was attended by UBT Rector Prof. Dr. Edmond Hajrizi, our University Rector Prof. Dr. Hasan Uslu, Kyrgyz-Turkish Manas University Rector Prof. Dr. Alpaslan Ceylan, Azerbaijan Technical University Rector Prof. Dr. Vilay?t M?mm?d oğlu V?liyev, Ahmet Yesevi University Acting Rector Prof. Dr. Naci Genc, as well as representatives from Kyiv Technical University and senior academic and institutional officials from other international organizations in Europe, Asia, and Africa.

-In his opening speech, UBT Rector Prof. Dr. Edmond Hajrizi highlighted that the congress provides an important platform for academic cooperation and scientific interaction between Turkic World countries and the Balkan region:
+Delivering the opening speech, UBT Rector Prof. Dr. Edmond Hajrizi emphasized that the congress serves as an important platform for academic cooperation and scientific interaction between the countries of the Turkic world and the Balkan region:

-NOHU Rector Prof. Dr. Hasan Uslu emphasized the congress’s role in strengthening scientific ties between countries:
+Following him, our University Rector Prof. Dr. Hasan Uslu highlighted the role of the congress in strengthening scientific ties between countries:

-“The gathering of distinguished scholars from the Turkic World and different regions in Pristina holds great significance for academic interaction.
-I believe the congress will make important contributions in areas such as artificial intelligence, the Internet of Things, nanotechnology, smart cities, and renewable energy.”
+“The gathering of distinguished scientists from the Turkic world and various regions of the world in Pristina is highly meaningful in terms of academic interaction.
+I am confident that this congress will generate significant contributions in fields such as artificial intelligence, the Internet of Things, nanotechnology, smart cities, and renewable energy.”

 Rector Uslu also highlighted the recent achievements of NOHU: